Drug information provided by: IBM Micromedex

 It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
-You should continue to use birth control for at least 4 months after you stop taking this medicine.
+You should continue to use birth control during treatment with this medicine and for at least 4 months after the last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-Check with your doctor right away if you have severe stomach pain, or gagging, coughing or choking when you eat or drink.
+Check with your doctor right away if you have severe stomach pain, gagging, coughing, or choking when you eat or drink.
 These could be symptoms of a perforation (tear) or fistula (hole) in the bowel.

-This medicine may increase your chance of bleeding.
+This medicine may increase your risk of bleeding.
 Tell your doctor right away if you cough up blood or have bleeding gums, difficulty with breathing or swallowing, dizziness, increased menstrual flow or vaginal bleeding, nosebleeds, prolonged bleeding from cuts, red or dark brown urine, or red or black, tarry stools.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.

 Check with your doctor right away if you have chest pain or discomfort, nausea, pain or discomfort in your arms, jaw, back, or neck, shortness of breath, sweating, or vomiting.
 These could be symptoms of a heart attack.

 Make sure any doctor or dentist who treats you knows that you are using this medicine.
 You may need to stop using this medicine at least 28 days before having surgery, including dental procedures.